 Do you own a tripod?
 Do you ever try to take selfies?
 Have a DSLR and want to play with it?
 Join The Lens Revolution!

-Thanks so much Amy!
-I don't do a lot of black and white but I figured now is the time to play around!
+Thanks so much!
+I don't do a lot of black and white but it just felt right!